-Summer is here and the Fourth of July is on Friday.
-Woohoo!
-It’s time to break out the grill and invite family and friends over for a barbeque and some fun in the sun!
+I love the summer season, because it means it’s time to break out the grill and invite family and friends over for a barbeque and some fun in the sun!

 Though traditional hamburgers, hot dogs and brats are a delicious staple at any barbeque, if you’re anything like me, you frequently overlook the staples and gravitate toward the plethora of yummy side dishes.
 They really steal the show!

 My plate on Thanksgiving always seems have a little bit of turkey and a TON of sides.
 My plate at a summertime barbeque is the same way and below you will find some of my favorite (mostly) healthy side dishes as well as a few new recipes we enjoyed this weekend.
 Like nearly every recipe you see on PBF, they’re simple and easy to throw together.
-I hope you find something for your Fourth of July bash!
+I hope you find something for your own celebrations!

 This salad is a go-to side dish in our house.
 It is always a hit and also serves as a great vegetarian option for those looking for a naturally protein-packed side dish.